Tuesday, December 31, 2024

 “What could they possibly find wrong with his proposal?
 He is doting, and I believe his wealth is greater than that of your family.”

-Geodor kept his face a mask.
+Geodor kept his face a mask, knowing the truth behind that lie.

 “But as it approaches—”

-Then suddenly the light touch of a finger upon his arm jerked him back to the present.
+The light touch of a finger upon his arm jerked him back to the present.
 He turned his eyes upon Jeanilotta.

 The full ebook is available HERE or check back tomorrow for the next chapter.